Watch out for these six potential problems and Cure 99% of the issues around growing Cannabis:

 Your area where you grow your plants should be slightly warmer or close to room temperature.
 80% F is the highest limit of temperature you should allow your plants to be exposed to.

 The strength of your plant will be compromised if it is too hot in the growing environment.
 It will create a situation in which your plants will need to consume more H20.
 There is also a chance that your plants will suffer from nutrient burns due to the fact that they are consuming more water, which is where the nutrients reside.

-One way to define heat damage is that the leaves that are in close proximity to the error will show a change in color.
+One way to define cannabis plants heat stress is that the leaves that are in close proximity to the error will show a change in color.
 They may turn from a green to a brownish-yellow.
 They may also wilt.
 When the main stem of the plant becomes weak and bends, this can be a sign that your grow room is too hot.
-When the plants suffer from too much heat for far too long, it can be irreversible.
+When the cannabis plants heat stress is too high then the plants suffer from too much heat for far too long, it can be irreversible.
 They may not be able to straighten up and may stop growing altogether.
 You definitely want to avoid this from happening.
 One very good solution to this problem is to make sure, without a shadow of a doubt, that your grow room has adequate, if not extreme ventilation!
 Ventilate, ventilate, ventilate!

 If you are growing indoors, you will want to get rid of any excess hot air by using a ventilation system and/or an exhaust fan.
 When you are doing this, you will also want to make sure that the hot air that is being ventilated out of the grow room goes through a filtration process to get rid of the smell of the cannabis plant.
 You will want to remain incognito and not notify all of your neighbors about your business of growing such a wonderful plant indoors!
 One suggestion is to purchase a fan that possess’ a built in carbon scrubber, to reduce the hot air in the room.